The Constitution of a Poet | Tô Thùy Yên

 The role of a spin top thrown into a spin, spinning in one spot.

-Why does a caterpillar have to morph into a butterfly, clouds have to turn into the rain?
+Why does a caterpillar have to morph into a butterfly, clouds have to turn into rain?

-I would persistently change the disguise of my soul.
+I would persistently change, trying to disguise my soul.

-I would change day after day like circulating fluid.
+I would change day after day like fluid circulating.

 So that the past, the present, the future are separated from each other, not the same shade.